Is My Landlord Responsible For Damage to My Property?

 • Your landlord requires it.

-• You have a lot of personal property and own valuable and costly items.
+• You have a lot of personal property and own valuable and costly things that don't

-Also, renters insurance is important to have as it protects the insured from liability claims.
+Also, renters insurance is essential as it protects the insured from liability claims.

-This includes any injuries that happen in your rental that aren’t a result of structural problems in your building or even inside your rental.
+This includes any injuries in your rear that aren't a result of structural problems in your building or even inside your rental.

-Even if you don’t have that many belongings or don’t normally receive guests, renters insurance can be necessary.
+If you don't have that many belongings or don't usually receive guests, renters insurance can be necessary.

 You will always have belongings to ensure that you didn't think to ensure.